Is It Expensive To Be Plant-Based? Quite the Opposite, It Turns Out

-If you’re thinking of going vegan, you can count on one thing: You’ll hear all about how expensive it is to be vegan — from people who aren’t actually plant-based.
+If you’re thinking of going vegan, you can count on one thing: You’ll hear all about how expensive it is to be vegan — from people who aren’t actually plant-based or vegan.
 And if you think you’ll dodge those comments because you’re only making a partial switch to being vegetarian, think again.
 A recent study actually found that vegans and vegetarians save an average of $23 in comparison with their meat-eating counterparts during weekly grocery shopping.

-Personally, I wish I had a dollar for every time someone said that it was pricey to me, because by now, I’d have a whole lot of money to fund that supposedly expensive lifestyle of mine.
-I’d heard this myth so many times, I just kind of accepted it as a fact, and I was OK with that.
-Once I made the decision not to eat meat for ethical reasons, I wasn’t going to be swayed by a few extra dollars.
-I just figured that I’d budget a little differently and cut corners elsewhere.
+Personally, I wish I had a dollar for every time someone said that it was pricey because by now, I’d have a whole lot of money to fund that supposedly expensive lifestyle of mine.
+I’d heard this myth so many times, that I just kind of accepted it as a fact and I figured that I’d budget a little differently and cut corners elsewhere.

 Making your own non-dairy milk is also a great way to save money, since alternative milk products do tend to be more expensive than factory-produced cow’s milk (though on par with organic versions).
 While this may sound daunting, it’s a lot easier than you think.
 “A Vitamix is the best, but you don’t even need one—you just need a good blender,” says Dr. Graham.
 “You put raw cashews into boiling water, let it sit for 15 minutes, and then you blend it up.
 You have cashew milk in 15 minutes.”
 You also make your own oat milk, rice milk and almond milk.